 Colin has worked with the herd on and off for many years, and comes back seasonally to do a bit of work.
 His laugh is unmissable!

 Paul initially met the reindeer when he came to Glenmore on holiday with his wife Pat, and kindly lent us his vast array of carpentry and building skills.
-Nowadays he comes to visit twice a year, fixing everything we’ve broken and always keen to talk to everyone!
+Nowadays he still helps out with reindeer events in northern England, and he’s left a great legacy at Reindeer House!

 Tina helps us out in the office when we’re struggling to keep on top of adoptions in the busy Christmas season.
 She loves being with the herd and her two children are already learning the ropes!

 Sharon and Colin love coming to help us out, particularly in the busy Christmas season.
-During Christmas Fun Colin is a great assistant on Hill Trips and Sharon brings out everyone’s artistic side with her crafting activities.
+Colin is a great assistant on Hill Trips and Sharon brings out everyone’s artistic side with her crafting activities.